nhurstknight/revive/README.md

 Insert deployed project link here

 ## Brief
-The brief was to build a full stack application, it was a solo project and I had 9 days to plan and build this application.
+The brief was to build a full-stack application, it was a solo project and I had 9 days to plan and build this application.

 The technical requirements for this project were as follows:
-- Build a full-stack application by making your own backend and your own front-end
+- Build a full-stack application by making your own back-end and your own front-end
 - Use a Python Django API using Django REST Framework to serve your data from a Postgres database
 - Consume your API with a separate front-end built with React
 - Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models